Pipe-cleaner Black Coral

 Description

-Also known as Bushy Black Coral and Precious Black Coral.
+Also known as Bushy Black Coral, Precious Black Coral.

-Found on coral and rocky reefs growing as a single bushy frond expanding to look like a giant pipe cleaner.
+Found growing as a single bushy frond, expanding to look like a giant pipe cleaner, over coral and rocky reefs.

 They feed on plankton.